nautechsystems/nautilus_trader/docs/concepts/strategies.md

 #### Order management

 Handlers in this category are triggered by events related to orders.
-`OrderEvent` type messages are passed to handlers in this sequence:
+`OrderEvent` type messages are passed to handlers in the following sequence:

 1. Specific handler (e.g., `on_order_accepted`, `on_order_rejected`, etc.)
 2. `on_order_event(...)`